Brazil's Eletrobras privatization lures new investors including Singapore, Canada funds

 3G Radar, 3G Capital and GIC did not reply to requests for comment.

 Other big Brazilian investors considered the offering but have decided against it, including holding company Itausa SA ITSA4.SA and industrial conglomerate Votorantim SA, according to one of the sources.
-Itausa and Votorantim did not immediately respond to requests for comment.
+Votorantim declined to comment on "speculation".
+Itausa did not immediately respond to requests for comment.

 Investors have had to weigh threats to roll back Eletrobras privatisation from advisers of Brazil's leading presidential candidate in an October election, leftist former President Luiz Inacio Lula da Silva.